Introduction

 The capabilities MMPs bring to CTV measurement represent a natural evolution of their core competencies:

-• From Attribution to Incrementality: Traditional attribution answers the question, “Who should get credit?” but modern marketers want to know, “What actually drove the result?”
-MMPs are now integrating incrementality testing into their platforms—using control groups, geo-lift studies, and experimental design to determine the true impact of CTV ads.
-This allows brands to distinguish between conversions that would have happened anyway and those that were directly influenced by CTV campaigns. simple credit assignment to true causal measurement
+- Attribution to Incrementality: Traditional attribution asks the question, “Who gets credit?” while modern-day marketers want to know, “What drove the result?”
+MMPs are now incorporating incrementality testing into their platforms by using control groups, geo-lifting studies, and experimental designs to measure the actual effectiveness of CTV ads.
+Consequently, companies can identify conversions that could be attributed to other factors, versus those that were directly attributable to CTV ads.

 This evolution positions MMPs like Apptrove at the forefront of solving the industry’s most pressing CTV measurement challenges.